glasnt/talks/2015_08_SydPHP/slides.md

 You don't want people coming across your stuff when there's something better

-Google Code problems - Read Only

-What if GitHub goes away?
+You really don't want people using code that has deps with known vuls

 ---

-# On the transfer of ownership <!-- .slide: class="center" -->
+# GitHub Ownership Transfer <!-- .slide: class="center" -->

-Note: Here's how you move things in GitHub
+Note: Create a new/existing organisation

+Add the admin from the otehr one in (shared rights)

+Transfer

+Remove new admin

 ---

-# Transfer ownership <!-- .element: style="margin-bottom: 1em" -->
-## Create a new organisation <!-- .element: class="fragment" -->
-## Add new admin <!-- .element: class="fragment" -->
-## Transfer repo <!-- .element: class="fragment" -->
-## Remove new admin <!-- .element: class="fragment" -->

-Note: You create a new organisation

-Then, you add someone w/transfer rights into your new group, as an admin

-Then, they transfer the repo between two organisations that they have the rights to do so with

-Then, you remove them, before they can do anything else :)

----

-# Resulting State <!-- .element: style="margin-bottom: 1em" -->
+# Benefits <!-- .element: style="margin-bottom: 1em" -->
 ## All the PRs, Issues, Commits stay <!-- .element: class="fragment" -->
 ## 301 Redirects to new URL <!-- .element: class="fragment" -->
 ## You get the commit bit :D <!-- .element: class="fragment" -->